 Except as otherwise outlined in the policy, the Act prohibits access by non-university personnel to information about individual students without the student's written authorization, except that which is considered public information.
 UIC hereby designates the following as public or "directory information."
-Such information may be
+Such information may be disclosed by the University for any purpose, at its discretion.

 - 1. Name - 2.
 University Identification Number (UIN). - 3.
-University e-mail; and permanent city, state, and postal ZIP code. - 4.
-Class/Level (Graduate, Undergraduate, Professional, Non-degree/Freshman, Sophomore, Junior, Senior). - College and major field of study/Concentration/ Minor. - 6.
-Day and month of birth. - Participation in officially recognized activities and sports. - 8.
+University e-mail; and permanent city, state, and postal ZIP code. - Class/Level (Graduate, Undergraduate, Professional, Non-degree/Freshman, Sophomore, Junior, Senior). - College and major field of study/Concentration/ Minor. - 6.
+Day and month of birth. - 7.
+Participation in officially recognized activities and sports. - 8.
 Weight and height if the student is an athletic team member. - 9.
 Dates of admission/attendance. - 10.
 Attendance site (campus, location).